Garden hose: Pharmaceutical & Food Hose

+Abrasion Resistant Suction Hose

+Abrasion-resistant suction hoses are used in sectors such as plastics processing, agriculture, construction, mining, manufacturing and waste handling, where they are required to transport bulk materials and solid particles under vacuum or pressure.
+These hoses are typically designed to withstand mechanical wear, impact from particulate flow, and repeated flexing, making them suitable for conveying materials such as dust, wood chips, plastic granules, cement, sand, slurry and other abrasive solids.

+Suction hoses with abrasion resistance are commonly manufactured from polyurethane (PU) or specialized abrasion-grade PVC formulations.
+These materials provide cut and scuff resistance, and depending on the application, may also include resistance to mineral oils, acids, alkalis, solvents, microbial exposure or hydrolysis.
+For enhanced structural stability, the hose wall may include embedded steel wire helixes or textile reinforcement, which help maintain shape under vacuum and prevent collapse.

+Surface characteristics and internal smoothness play an important role in maintaining flow efficiency.
+Non-porous or low-friction internal surfaces help reduce material buildup and blockages, which is important in pneumatic conveying, centralized feeding systems, and industrial de-dusting systems.
+In sanitary or high-purity environments, these hoses may also be suitable for CIP (Cleaning-in-Place) or steam sterilization, depending on their material and thermal rating.

 Health risks from aerosols

 In 2014, it was reported that use of common garden hoses in combination with spray nozzles may generate aerosols containing droplets smaller than 10 μm, which can be inhaled by nearby people.
 Water stagnating in a hose between uses, especially when warmed by the sun, can host the growth and interaction of Legionella and free-living amoebae (FLA) as biofilms on the inner surface of the hose.
 Clinical cases of Legionnaires' disease or Pontiac fever have been found to be associated with inhalation of garden hose aerosols containing Legionella bacteria.
 The report provided measured microbial densities resulting from controlled hose conditions in order to quantify the human health risks.
 The densities of Legionella spp. identified in two types of hoses were found to be similar to those reported during legionellosis outbreaks from other causes.
 It was proposed that the risk could be mitigated by draining hoses after use.